berenyilajos/spring-multimodule-recaptcha-roles-logindemo/README.md

 The demo contains the following modules:

 recaptcha-spring-boot-starter:

-This based on the https://github.com/mkopylec/recaptcha-spring-boot-starter, I copied it to here with minor changes (making it maven from gradle project and also some minor changes in the code)
+This based on the https://github.com/mkopylec/recaptcha-spring-boot-starter, I copied it to here with minor changes (making it maven from gradle module and also some minor changes in the code)

 spring-recaptcha-roles-logindemo (the real runnable spring boot application):
 This is my coding, using the recaptcha-spring-boot-starter module to the reCAPTCHA validation, implementing the abstract com.github.mkopylec.recaptcha.security.login.LoginFailuresManager (hu.berenyi.spring.logindemo.security.login.manager.CustomLoginFailuresManager) and using the com.github.mkopylec.recaptcha.security.login.FormLoginConfigurerEnhancer in the @Configuration hu.berenyi.spring.logindemo.config.MvcConfiguration.

 The project includes Thymeleaf, Apache Derby database with the creation of a db tables from the Entity classes, also dataloader (creation of users in the db)